- Introductory Statement

 - Homework should never be left till the next morning.

 Ratification of Policy; This policy document was discussed and ratified at the Board of Management meeting on the Monday of 9th June 2003.
-It was reviewed in 2008 and February 2015 and will be reviewed in 5 years time or earlier if necessary.
+It was reviewed in 2008, Februay2015 and in April 2020 and will be reviewed again in June 2022.

 If Homework is a stressful experience between the parent and child, something is wrong.
 This leads to poor learning and defeats the whole purpose.
 Should this happen on a regular basis, please contact the class teacher.